Which Banks Offer Tenancy by the Entirety?

 Florida law presumes that any joint bank account owned by a married couple is held as a tenancy by the entirety.
 This presumption, codified in Florida Statutes Section 655.79, means the account is fully protected from creditors of either individual spouse.
 Only joint creditors of both spouses can reach the funds.

-That presumption, however, is not bulletproof.
+That presumption is not bulletproof.
 A bank’s deposit agreement or signature card can override it.
-If the account contract expressly disclaims tenancy by the entirety ownership or the couple selects a different form of joint ownership when a TBE option is available, the protection disappears.
-The Florida Supreme Court established this framework in Beal Bank, SSB v.
+If the account contract expressly disclaims tenancy by the entirety ownership, or the couple selects a different form of joint ownership when a TBE option is available, the protection disappears.
+The Florida Supreme Court established this rule in Beal Bank, SSB v.
 Almand & Associates, 780 So.
 2d 45 (Fla.
-2001), and courts have applied it consistently since.
+2001).

 Why the Account Agreement Matters